Bulls Bay, Cape Romain, McClellanville Fishing Charters

 Redfish are the primary target for fly fisherman in Cape Romain and Bulls Bay which can be caught year around.
 Sight Fishing for redfish is best on the flood tides during the Summer and early Fall when they can been seen tailing on shallow grass flats.
 When the weather cools off, the water turns gin-clear and redfish begin to school up in shallow water which makes sighfishing for redfish a blast!

 Redfish and Speckled Trout are two of South Carolina’s most abundant game fish and can be caught in nearly every body of water that holds salinity.
-With their great numbers and ferocious fighting reputation, Redfish and Trout are the primary target on most of our fishing charters in Cape Romain, South Carolina.
+With their great numbers and ferocious fighting reputation, Redfish and Trout are the primary target on most Cape Romain fishing charters.
 Fishing with light tackle spinning outfits and Fly Fishing equipment.

 About Cape Romain, McClellanville